nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 *	`rarecurve()` – the rarefy function we are calling, with the following parameters set within it

-*	`x=` - Specifies the input data for the rarefaction curve, which should be the transposed counts
+*	`x=` - specifies the input data for the rarefaction curve, which should be the transposed counts

-*   `step=` - Specifies the step size for sample sizes in rarefaction curves
+*   `step=` - specifies the step size for sample sizes in rarefaction curves

-*   `col=` - Assigns a color to each line on the rarefaction curve for visual differentiation of sample groups
+*   `col=` - assigns a color to each line on the rarefaction curve for visual differentiation of sample groups

-*   `lwd=` - Sets the line width for the curves in the plot
+*   `lwd=` - sets the line width for the curves in the plot

-*   `ylab=` - Defines the label for the y-axis of the plot
+*   `ylab=` - defines the label for the y-axis of the plot

-*   `label=` - Indicates whether the lines in the plot should be kept
+*   `label=` - indicates whether the lines in the plot should be kept

 **Input Data:**